bluluke/katas/README.md

 digitize: takes int input and returns array containing individual digits of int input in reverse order.

+boolean_to_string: takes boolean input and returns boolean value as a string.

 ## Java Kata Descriptions:

 Maps: doubles every integer in an array.